-For a total resource of greater than 100Mlb U3O8, an amount equal to 2% x Total Resource (lbs U3O8) x \$6/lb U3O8 less the initial PFS payment (\$2 million).

-There are no known existing impediments to operating on any granted tenement within the Beatrice Project area.

-The Tin Camp Creek Proiect which is comprised of contiquous exploration licences EL24921 and EL24922 in the Northern Territory.
-The tenement is held by TCC Proiect Ptv Ltd (98%). a wholly owned subsidiary of Alliquator Energy Ltd (Alliquator) and by West Arnhem Corporation Ptv Ltd (2%).
-The tenements renewal process for a further 2 year period is underway the Northern Territory Department of Mines and Energy.
+11300/v ¢E/lb 11300 U308)x \$5/lb U308.
+For a total resource of greater than 100Mlb U308, an amount equal to 2%xTotal Resource (lbs U308) and amount equal to 2%xTotal Resource (lbs U308)x\$6/lb less the initial PFS payment of \$2m.
+There are no known existing impediments to operating on any land granted within the Beatrice Project area.
+The Tin Camp Creek Project which is comprised of contiguous exploration licences EL24921 and EL24922 in the Northern Territory.
+The tenement is held by TCC Project Pty Ltd (98%), a wholly owned subsidiary of Alligator Energy Ltd (Alligator) and by West Arnhem Corporation Pty Ltd (2%).
 The tenements and are in good standing.
 Exploration and Mining agreements with the Northern Land Council (NLC) on behalf of traditional owners are in place for these tenements in accordance with the Aboriginal Land Rights Act (1976).

-The Tin Camp Creek Project is also subject to a uranium buy back agreement with Cameco Australia Ptv Ltd whereby Cameco may buy 51% of a defined resource greater than 20,000t contained U3O8.
+The Tin Camp Creek Project is also subject to a uranium buy back agreement with Cameco Australia Pty Ltd whereby Cameco may buy 51% of a defined resource greater than 20,000t contained U3O8.
 There are no known existing impediments to operating on any tenement within the Tin Camp Creek Project area.

-Exploration done by other parties

-Acknowledgment and appraisal of exploration by other parties.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Regional exploration has previously been undertaken by other parties in the region by Queensland Mines Ltd (1970-1972), Afmeco (1996-2001) and Cameco Australia Pty Ltd (2001-2010).
+Geology Deposit type, geological setting and style of mineralisation.
+Alligator is exploring for Unconformity Associated Style Uranium Deposits.
+The geology of the area being targeted is comprised primarily of Carpentarian aged sandstones of the Kombolgie Formation overlying multiply deformed meta-sediments of the lower-Proterozoic Cahill Fm and Archaean granite Gneiss Complexes.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill No drilling was undertaken.